yasirkula/UnityIngameDebugConsole/README.md

 You can enter commands using the input field at the bottom of the console.
 Initially, only "*help*" and "*sysinfo*" commands are available.

 A command is basically a function that can be called from the console via the command input field.
-This function can be **static** or an **instance function** (non static), in which case, a living instance is required to call the function.
+This function can be **static** or an **instance function** (non static), in which case a living instance is required to call the function.
 The return type of the function can be anything (including *void*).
 If the function returns an object, it will be printed to the console.
 The function can also take any number of parameters; the only restriction applies to the types of these parameters.
 Supported parameter types are:

 **Primitive types, string, Vector2, Vector3, Vector4, GameObject**

-Note that *GameObject* parameters are assigned value using *GameObject.Find*.
+Note that *GameObject* parameters are assigned values using *GameObject.Find*.

 To call a registered command, simply write down the command and then provide the necessary parameters.
 For example: